Adobe: 86% of U.S. users say voice tech could make events more sanitary

 People are embracing voice technology for more than just contactless interactions, but they’re also confused about how to use it.
 That’s according to Adobe’s 2020 Voice Survey, which was released today.
 The survey asked 1,000 voice technology users in the U.S. about their experiences and behaviors with AI assistants like Google Assistant, Alexa, Siri, and Cortana.

 The pandemic created a need for sanitary alternatives to day-to-day tasks involving touch, and Adobe’s survey reflects this.
 One in three voice users (31%) counts benefits like not needing to touch high-traffic surfaces as an upside of voice technology.
-Perhaps unsurprisingly, respondents said they’d be open to leveraging voice technology for tasks that currently involve touch.
+Perhaps unsurprisingly, respondents said they would be open to leveraging voice technology for tasks that currently involve touch.
 Half of respondents said they wanted to see voice technology used at events and businesses for tasks like opening a door (56%), choosing a floor on the elevator (55%), or using a vending machine (49%).
 Separately, 86% of people said voice technology could make visiting businesses or attending events more sanitary.

 People also reported using voice technology for simple day-to-day tasks, like maps or driving (52%), texting or chat (51%), and music (46%).
 That could be because the majority of users (57%) think voice assistants stand to improve with regard to accuracy.
 A higher percentage (62%) feel awkward using voice technology when other people are present.